Jack Suwinski Player Props: Pirates vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.5 K/9, which ranks 18th in MLB.
+- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 17th in the league.

-- The Dodgers have the 22nd-ranked team ERA across all league pitching staffs (4.51).
+- The Dodgers have the 24th-ranked team ERA among all league pitching staffs (4.56).

-- Sheehan makes the start for the Dodgers, his fourth of the season.
-He is 2-0 with a 2.65 ERA and 12 strikeouts in 17 2/3 innings pitched.
+- Miller (4-1) gets the starting nod for the Dodgers in his eighth start of the season.
+He has a 4.23 ERA in 38 1/3 innings pitched, with 35 strikeouts.

-- The right-hander last appeared on Friday against the Colorado Rockies, when he tossed five innings, allowing three earned runs while giving up seven hits.
+- In his most recent appearance on Saturday, the right-hander tossed 5 2/3 innings against the Kansas City Royals, allowing three earned runs while surrendering five hits.

-- The 23-year-old has put up an ERA of 2.65, with 6.4 strikeouts per nine innings, in three games this season.
-Opponents are hitting .172 against him.
+- The 24-year-old has an ERA of 4.23, with 8.2 strikeouts per nine innings, in seven games this season.
+Opponents are batting .234 against him.

 © 2023 Data Skrive.
 All rights reserved.